gofractally/psibase/doc/psidk/src/rust-service/tables.md

     use serde::{Deserialize, Serialize};

     // Our first table (index 0) is MessageTable.
 It stores Message.
-    //
-    // We need the following derives on Message:
-    // - Fracpack since tables use it to store data and
-    //   so we can return it from actions
-    // - Reflect so serve_simple_ui can generate
-    //   the schema and action templates
-    // - Serialize so we can convert it to JSON
-    // - Deserialize so we can convert it from JSON
     #[table(name = "MessageTable", index = 0)]
     #[derive(Fracpack, Reflect, Serialize, Deserialize)]
     pub struct Message {
-        // Every message has a unique key.
-This doesn't have to be
+        // Every table has a unique primary key.
+This doesn't have
-        // a u64; we could have used a String, a Vec, a tuple,
+        // to be a u64; many types may be keys, including String,
-        // or even another struct.
+        // Vec, tuples, and structs.
 It also doesn't have to be a
-        // field; the #[primary_key] attribute works on methods.
+        // field; the #[primary_key] attribute can work on methods.
-        // It's common to have a primary key method which returns
-        // a tuple containing field values.
+        // Primary key methods often return tuples containing field
+        // values.
         #[primary_key]
         id: u64,